 Who is a Good Candidate for Blepharoplasty?

 With age, the skin and muscles of the eyelid can begin to sag and droop.
-Additionally, the fat that surrounds and cushions the eyeball can bulge forward through the skin of the upper and/or lower lid.
+Additionally, the fat that surrounds and cushions the eyeball can bulge forward through the skin of the upper lid.
 Excess skin, muscle and fat can weigh down the upper lid and in some cases, impair vision.
 If you have any of the following, eyelid surgery might be right for you:

 Tired looking eyes